2,5-Dimethoxy-4-iodoamphetamine: History

-DOI was first synthesized by Alexander Shulgin.
+DOI was first described in the scientific literature by Ronald Coutts and Jerry Malicky in 1973.
+Subsequently, it was described in greater detail by Alexander Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
 The radioactive iodine-125 form of DOI for PET imaging was first developed in the lab of David E. Nichols.

 In January 2007, British police reported that three young men had fallen ill, reportedly, after taking DOI at a rave in Biggleswade, near Milton Keynes, and warned others who had taken it to seek medical attention.
-This would appear to be the first indication that DOI has found more widespread use as a recreational drug in the UK.
+This would appear to be the first indication that DOI has found more widespread use as a recreational drug in the United Kingdom.

-South Australian man Cody Edwards who brutally murdered Synamin Bell controversially plead guilty to the lesser sentence of manslaughter after attesting that the drug DOI had induced paranoia, and that he had subsequently acted in ‘self-defence’ when he had beaten the mother-of-three to death with a dumbbell, resulting in over fifty wounds.
+South Australian man Cody Edwards who brutally murdered Synamin Bell controversially plead guilty to the lesser sentence of manslaughter after attesting that the drug DOI had induced paranoia, and that he had subsequently acted in 'self-defence' when he had beaten the mother-of-three to death with a dumbbell, resulting in over fifty wounds.

+As of late 2025, DOI is expected to become a Schedule I controlled substance in the United States.